Clinical Mental Health Counselor

 The therapy I do involves not only talking but also other specialized ways to work with the parts of self that have trouble talking about or expressing both intense and numb feelings that may be felt in the body and heart, not just in the mind.
 Starting or restarting therapy is a big step and potentially can lead to life changing benefits and transformation.

+I am a doctoral candidate (expected 2021) at Oregon State University in counselor education and supervision.
 I completed the Master’s in Counseling (M.Ed) program at the University of Utah in 2010, have have an undergraduate degree (B.S.) from the University of Utah (2004) in psychology, with a minor in sociology.
 I am licensed as a Clinical Mental Health Counselor in the State of Utah (license #7699104-6004).